EmilyMWright/Invoke-AtomicRedTeam-GUI/README.md

 StartGUI
 ```

-to start the GUI.
 If your AtomicRedTeam folder is not in the default location, append `-AtomicFolderPath "yourpath\AtomicRedTeam"` to the command.

 #### Running Tests

 Tests are run using the Invoke-AtomicRedTeam [Invoke-AtomicTest module](https://github.com/redcanaryco/invoke-atomicredteam/blob/master/Public/Invoke-AtomicTest.ps1) by specifying the ATT&CK Technique number to which the test is mapped.

-- On the home page, type the technique number or use the **Browse...** button to navigate to the folder of the technique number.
+- On the home page, type the technique (TNNNN) or use the **Browse...** button to navigate to the folder of the technique.
-- Use the **Test** drop down to select a specific test (default 'All')
+- Use the **Test** drop down to select a specific test (default 'All').
-- Select an action from the drop down menu (for more details on the purpose of each action, peruse the [Invoke Atomic Red Team Wiki](https://github,com/redcanaryco/invoke-atomicredteam/wiki)).
+- Select an action from the drop down menu (for more details on the purpose of each action, peruse the [Invoke Atomic Red Team Wiki](https://github.com/redcanaryco/invoke-atomicredteam/wiki)).
-- If you selected a specific test, you can edit the default input values in the **Edit default inputs** data grid
+- If you selected a specific test, you can edit the default input values in the **Edit default inputs** data grid.

 **WARNING**

 Executing atomic tests may leave your system in an undesirable state.
 You are responsible for understanding what a test does before executing.
 Ensure you have permission to test before you begin.
 It is recommended to set up a test machine for atomic test execution that is similar to the build in your environment.
 Be sure you have your collection/EDR solution in place, and that the endpoint is checking in and active.

 #### Creating Tests

 Tests are created using the Invoke-AtomicRedTeam [New-Atomic module](https://github.com/redcanaryco/invoke-atomicredteam/blob/master/Public/New-Atomic.ps1).
 Each new test must be added to an ATT&CK Technique (either existing or new).

 - From the home page, click **Create Test**.
 You will be directed to a new window to specify the test parameters.
 - Fill in [test parameters](#test-parameters).
 If your test will be similar to an existing test, you can pre-fill the form with parameters from an existing test.
-Type the technique number or use the **Browse...** button to navigate to the folder of the technique number, then click **Load Test**.
+Type the technique (TNNNN) or use the **Browse...** button to navigate to the folder of the technique, then click **Load Test**.
 To reset all parameters, click **Clear**.
 - Optionally, fill in [input parameters](#input_parameters) and click **Add Input**.
 To modify an input, select it in the **Input List**, make your changes and click **Update Input**.
 To remove it altogether, click **Remove Input**.
 - Optionally, fill in [dependency parameters](#dependency_parameters) and click **Add Dependency**.
 To modify a dependency, select it in the **Dependency List**, make your changes and click **Update Dependency**.
 To remove it altogether, click **Remove Dependency**.
 - Click **Create Test**.
 You will be directed to a new window to add the test to a technique.
 - To create a new technique, fill in the [attack technique parameters](attack_technique_parameters) and click **Add test to new attack technique**.
 Alternatively, append the test to an exisitng technique.
-Type the technique number or use the **Browse...** button to navigate to the folder of the technique number, then click **Add test to existing attack technique**.
+Type the technique (TNNNN) or use the **Browse...** button to navigate to the folder of the technique, then click **Add test to existing attack technique**.

 ### Parameter Details
 #### Test Parameters